Henry Tyler (British politician): Railway Inspectorate

 Tyler was appointed an Inspecting Officer for Railways in 1853—a function which is normally carried out by Royal Engineers officers—holding the position for 24 years.
 A typical investigation is reported in the press in 1858.
 Other important investigations included the Wootton bridge collapse and the Clayton Tunnel rail crash, both of which occurred in 1861.
-The former involved failure of cast iron beams supporting the track in a wooden bridge, through which a coal train fell, killing the driver and stoker instantly.
+The former involved failure of cast iron beams supporting the track in a wooden bridge, through which a coal train fell, killing the driver and fireman instantly.
 The Clayton tunnel crash involved a collision in the tunnel and was the worst rail disaster at the time, killing 24 passengers in the rear coaches.
 He also reported on the Bull bridge accident when yet another cast iron girder failed suddenly as a train was passing over.

 During his career as a Board of Trade inspector, Tyler was an advocate of railway nationalisation.
 In 1857, Tyler was granted two patents, no. 592 on 28 February 1857 and no. 1472 on 25 May 1857, both being for the invention of improvements in the permanent way of railways.
 In February 1866, Tyler was seconded to government service, and he was taken off the strength of the army the following October, his final rank being Captain.
 His expertise was called upon not only in the UK but also in various locations in Europe.
 In 1866, he was sent to inspect the railway systems of France and Italy, in order to determine how best to transfer mail destined for India from northern France to the Italian port of Brindisi.
 On his recommendation the route was accepted.